Top IRS Audit Triggers: 9 Tax Mistakes to Avoid

 8. Round Numbers

 Did you really spend $125 on this and $75 on that?
-If every year you have tidy little numbers, it will cue the IRS that you’re making some things up.
+If every year you have tidy little numbers, this is a common business expense tax mistake that lends the IRS to believe that you’re making some things up.
 Or at least keeping terrible records.

 Perfectly OK: Rounding to the nearest dollar.